• Home

 While Tesla has relied on humans before to showcase their Optimus robots, Musk has often said the robots, in other settings, are not human operated.

 In reply to a post on X in October that showed Optimus practicing martial arts, Musk affirmed the robots movements were “AI, not tele-operated.”
-At the premiere of Tron: Ares that same month, an Optimus robot can also be seen squaring up with actor Jared Leto, a feat which Musk also said was AI-led, not human-controlled.
+At the premiere of Tron: Ares that same month, an Optimus robot can also be seen squaring up with actor Jared Leto, a feat that Musk also said was AI-led, not human-controlled.

 “Optimus was at the Tron premiere doing kung fu, just up in the open, with Jared Leto.
 Nobody was controlling it.
 It was just doing kung fu with Jared Leto at the Tron premier.
-You can see the videos online,” Musk said during Tesla’s third quarter earnings call.
+You can see the videos online,” Musk said during Tesla’s third-quarter earnings call.
 “The funny thing is, a lot of people walked past it thinking it was just a person.”

 Whether the Optimus robots still rely on human assistance is unclear, yet Musk and Tesla have pinned high hopes on the product, which Musk has called “the biggest product of any kind, ever.”

-Musk has projected Optimus could represent up to 80% of the company’s total value, and during the company’s third quarter earnings call, the CEO said Tesla would next year start building a production line that could eventually have an annual capacity of 1 million Optimus robots.
+Musk has projected Optimus could represent up to 80% of the company’s total value, and during the company’s third-quarter earnings call, the CEO said Tesla would next year start building a production line that could eventually have an annual capacity of 1 million Optimus robots.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.